-In the pantheon of men’s footwear, there are the staples – sneaker, dress shoe, and work boot -, the new comers – cloth slipper, boat shoe, and desert boot -, and not much else.
-We men are not known for having extensive collections of shoes (outside of sneakerheads, and they hardly even wear those…), while women have an average of 19 pairs of shoes in their closet.
+In the pantheon of men’s footwear, there are the a few staples – sneaker, dress shoe, and work boot.
+Then there are the new comers – cloth slipper, boat shoe, and desert boot.
+Not much else has come out in the last 100 years for us.
+We men are not known for having extensive collections of shoes (outside of sneakerheads, and they hardly even wear those…).
+Women, meanwhile have an average of 19 pairs of shoes in their closet.
 Generally our thought is to buy just what we need to get through life.
 Dress for weddings and office, boots for fun and hard work, sandals for weekends.
 Done, on to the next problem.
-Well take it from a man who has 27 pairs of shoes in his closet – the Chelsea boot deserves a chance in your lineup.
+Well you can take some advice from a man who has 27 pairs of shoes in his closet.
+My advice is that Chelsea boots deserves a chance in your lineup.

 The Samuel Hubbard 24 Seven is the perfect beginner Chelsea.
 You can find examples of these boots that are very pointy and feminine, or terrible versions that are mostly a work boot with a side zipper added on for flair.
 The 24 Seven stays masculine while giving you an easy slip-on and a deep grip pattern in the sole to keep you flat footed and right side up.